 The lawyers for insurance companies make their living turning other people’s innocent comments and pictures against them.
-They have a knack for making the innocuous appear incriminating – all in an attempt to get your compensation benefits denied.
+They have a knack for making the innocuous appear incriminating – all to get your compensation benefits denied.

 While the privacy settings on your social media do not protect you completely, they are a good place to start.
 It’s important to note, however, that insurance companies can request a subpoena to obtain private content.

 That’s why it’s best to watch what you post online.
-As long as you are receiving workers’ compensation benefits, you should operate under the assumption your social media accounts are under surveillance.
+If you are receiving workers’ compensation benefits, you should operate under the assumption your social media accounts are under surveillance.

 Don’t post pictures of yourself or allow others to post pictures of you.
 It’s also wise to refrain from referring to your injury or your workers’ comp claim.

 Let a Reputable Workers Compensation Attorney in California Handle Your Case